HSF/hsf.github.io/organization/_posts/2020/2020-07-02-coordination.md

 This meeting is now set for July 22: <https://indico.cern.ch/event/930127/>.

-### ESCAPE Workshop on Open Source Software Lifecycles (July 23, 24 + 27, 28)
+### ESCAPE Workshop on *Open Source Software Lifecycles*

-<https://indico.in2p3.fr/event/21698/overview> - we were invited to give a 20' talk on Friday 24 (CERN/HSF approach to software/code or workflow optimisation), any volunteers?
+July 23, 24 + 27, 28: <https://indico.in2p3.fr/event/21698/overview>.
+We were invited to give a 20' talk on Friday 24 (CERN/HSF/HEP approach to software/code or workflow optimisation), any volunteers?
 Contact Graeme for details.

 ### LHCC Review of HL-LHC Software and Computing